-Junior/Community College, Advanced Placement (AP) and International Baccalaureate (IB) Credits
+Junior/Community College and Advanced Placement (AP) Credits

-The University of Louisville School of Medicine Admissions Committee will generally accept Junior/Community College, Advanced Placement (AP) and International Baccalaureate (IB) credit for required premedical courses from two year regionally accredited community/junior colleges and/or through AP and IB courses for:
+The University of Louisville School of Medicine Admissions Committee will generally accept Junior/Community College and Advanced Placement (AP) credit for required premedical courses from two year regionally accredited community/ junior colleges and/or through AP courses for:

-- 8 hours General Chemistry (required AP score 4, 5 / required IB Higher Level exam score 6, 7); required labs must be taken utilizing full laboratory facilities; if an AP or IB credit allowance includes credit for labs, this must be specifically stated on the transcript. - 3 hours English (required AP score 4, 5 / required IB Higher Level exam score 6, 7); with additional completion of one 3 hour upper level English or Writing intensive (WR) course.
-WR courses must be verified by an advisor if not reflected as such on the transcript. - 3 to 4 hours Calculus (required AP score 4, 5 / required IB Higher Level exam score 6, 7). - 8 hours Physics (required AP score 4, 5 / required IB Higher Level exam score 6, 7); required labs must be taken utilizing full laboratory facilities; if an AP or IB credit allowance includes credit for labs, this must be specifically stated on the transcript. - 8 hours Biology and labs; course content must encompass organismic biology and cellular & molecular biology.
-The cellular & molecular biology requirement constitutes advanced work that is currently only available at four year institutions. - 8 hours Organic Chemistry and labs.
+- 8 hours General Chemistry (required AP score 4, 5); required labs must be taken utilizing full laboratory facilities; if an AP credit allowance includes credit for labs, this must be specifically stated on the transcript. - 3 hours English (required AP score 4, 5); with additional completion of one 3 hour upper level English or Writing intensive (WR) course.
+WR courses must be verified by an advisor if not reflected as such on the transcript. - 3 to 4 hours Calculus (required AP score 4, 5). - 8 hours Physics (required AP score 4, 5); required labs must be taken utilizing full laboratory facilities; if an AP credit allowance includes credit for labs, this must be specifically stated on the transcript.